mrmanojbhatta/About-Me/README.md

 # Manoj Bhatta - OSINT Expert from Nepal

 ## About Me
 Hello!
 I am Manoj Bhatta from Ghodaghodi, Kailali, Nepal.
-Currently, I am currently studying Bachelor's in Bachelor of Information Communication Technology Education (BICTE) at Ghodaghodi Multiple Campus.
+Currently, I am currently studying Bachelor's in Bachelor of Information Communication Technology Education (BICTE) at Ghodaghodi Multiple Campus (GMC).
 Although my formal education doesn't offer courses in OSINT (Open-Source Intelligence), I have self-taught myself by exploring resources on the darknet, Telegram, and other platforms, gaining advanced skills in OSINT.

 I have successfully exposed hundreds of cybercriminals such as carders, scammers, blackmailers, and many more.
 Despite the lack of institutional support, I have built a strong network of connections with cyber police, OSINT experts, and various legal authorities in Nepal and beyond.